WRBS-FM: Christian radio

 In 1964, Peter & John Radio Fellowship acquired WRBS.
 The brothers upgraded WRBS's facilities in 1972.
 The station increased power to 50,000 watts, from 20,000 watts.
 It began broadcasting 24 hours daily coupled with a move from East Cold Spring Lane in Baltimore to its present site at 3500 Commerce Drive.

+The station has been recognized as the first to air John MacArthur's sermons in the 1960s, later becoming the Bible teaching program Grace to You.

 In 2006, Peter and John Radio Fellowship, Inc., acquired a Baltimore AM radio station, the former WITH (1230 AM) and changed its call sign to WRBS.
-The FM station is now licensed under the call letters WRBS-FM, using the FM suffix to distinguish it from WRBS 1230 AM.
+The FM station is now licensed under the call letters WRBS-FM, using the FM suffix to distinguish it from the AM station.
+WRBS (AM) was sold in 2024 and is now WFOA; its previous programming remains on the second HD Radio channel of WRBS-FM.

 In August 2009, WRBS-FM was re-branded to feature contemporary Christian music, and began calling itself 95.1 Shine FM.
 On May 2, 2022, WRBS-FM rebranded as Bright-FM, after Olivet Nazarene University withdrew its license to use the Shine FM name.

 On February 11, 2023, WRBS-FM began rebroadcasting on the 103.1 FM frequency previously occupied by Adult album alternative station WRNR-FM, which it brought from them back in November.
 After the switch, its calls was changed to WRHS, with the station's city of license of Grasonville being retained.